 Gather the required documents and submit to your lender.

 Your lender will then evaluate your credit, income and assets to determine if you are qualified for a mortgage.
 If so, your lender will then tell you what your maximum price range is based on your income and assets and issue a pre-approval letter for you.
 At this point, it's time to go house hunting with your realtor for that perfect house!
 Once you are ready to make an offer, your realtor will submit your pre-approval letter with the contract so that the seller will see that you are already approved for the financing.

 You can read the bios for the two mortgage originators with our preferred lender, Mortgage Right on our Meet the Team page.
 If you are ready to submit a pre-approval request with Mortgage Right, click here for the online form.

 Selecting a Lender.
 Although there are many choices out there for a lender, you will want to select carefully because not all lenders are created equal.
 Some things to keep in mind when selecting your lender are as follows:

 - Trust – Find a mortgage originator (loan officer) that you trust.
 Ask a friend or family member if they can refer one that they have had a good experience using in the past.
-We have obviously worked with many lenders over the years and can highly recommend Finance of America Mortgage as our preferred lender.
+We have obviously worked with many lenders over the years and can highly recommend Mortgage Right as our preferred lender.
 Talk to the mortgage originator and ask a lot of questions.
 Getting a mortgage is not as easy as it was a few short years ago and the originator needs to be easily accessible to you when it is convenient to you.
 Make sure that this person will be your guide throughout the entire process and will not pawn you off to their operations department.